Fort Wayne Children's Zoo Home

 I LIVE IN AFRICA

-The Aldabra tortoise is native to grassland and coastal habitats on Aldabra Island, on of the Seychelles islands off the coast of East Africa.
+The Aldabra tortoise is native to grassland and coastal habitats on the island of Aldabra, an island part of the Seychelles off the coast of East Africa.

 I AM AN OMNIVORE